layer5io/layer5/CONTRIBUTING.md

 1. Commit and push changes to your remote branch.
 `git push origin <my-username>/<my-changes>`
 1. Open a [pull request](../../pulls) (in your web browser) against the master branch on https://github.com/layer5io/layer5.

+Build and preview your changes by running `make site` or `make docker`.